 6. Cabo de la Vela in La Guajira

 A visit to Cabo de la Vela requires a quite long journey to the north of the Caribbean coast, in the department of La Guajira, but it is worth it!

-La Guajira with its desert and almost alien landscapes and the proud heritage and traditions of its indigenous inhabitants (the 'Wayuu') is one of the most amazing and remote places you can visit in Colombia, with Cabo de la Vela documented as the first point in the South American continent where an European laid foot back in 1499.
+La Guajira with its desert and almost alien landscapes and the proud heritage and traditions of its indigenous inhabitants (the 'Wayuu') is one of the most memorable and remote places you can visit in Colombia.
+With Cabo de la Vela documented as the first point in the South American continent were a European laid foot back in 1499.

 5. Villa de Leyva

 Villa de Leyva is definitely the most touristy and popular town in Boyaca.
-This colonial village frozen in time will make you feel like you have been transported back to the colonial times.
-Its main plaza is surrounded by magnificent colonial structures and a beautiful parish church, the area of the plaza is about 14000 square meters and it is considered the largest plaza in Colombia.
-The town has various historic sites, which are also museums like: La Casa Museo Antonio Nariño, (Antonio Nariño is a Colombian independence hero), the Museo del Carmen, a religious museum exhibiting valuable paintings and religious objects from the 16th century onwards, and the Paleontological Museum, which has a collection of fossils dating from the Cretaceous and Mesozoic period when this area was covered by the sea.
+This colonial village frozen in time will make you feel like you have been transported back to colonial times.
+Magnificent colonial structures surround its main plaza and, a beautiful parish church, the area of the plaza is about 14000 square meters, and it is considered the largest plaza in Colombia.
+The town has various historic sites, which are also museums like La Casa Museo Antonio Nariño, (Antonio Nariño is a Colombian independence hero), the Museo del Carmen, a religious museum exhibiting valuable paintings and sacred objects from the 16th century onwards.
+But also, and the Paleontological Museum, which has a collection of fossils dating from the Cretaceous and Mesozoic period when the sea covered this area.

 Spend three days in Boyaca including Villa de la Leyva and other towns off the beaten track during a unique tour.